kawaicheung/naming-things/manuscript/02_UseYourImagination.md

 # Use your imagination

-If you write in any one of the common software programming languages today, you probably do some amount of object-oriented programming.
-But, I think the term _object-oriented_ is a misnomer.
+I think the term _object-oriented programming_ is a bit of a misnomer.

 Most classes we create in code don't have a direct representation in the physical world.
 Introductory textbooks on the subject all seem to use examples involving dogs, cats, and birds (or cars, boats, and planes) as a way of describing how to code objects and interfaces.
-Unless you're a programmer at PetSmart, those aren't realistic examples.
+But, unless you're a programmer at PetSmart, those aren't realistic examples.

 Really, we should call it _noun-oriented_ programming.
 Because a noun can be a person, place, thing, or idea.
 Most classes really are an idea...with functionality.

-Objects manifest because a set of functionality and properties all have a common purpose.
+Objects manifest because a set of functions and properties all have a common purpose and we want to wrap them up.
 But, these objects don't always have an obvious physical translation.
 This is where wishy-washy class names like `UserManager`, `MessagingHelper`, and `AppHandler` are born.

-Looking through a codebase littered with names like these is a helpless feeling.
-We have to do so much more mental stretching to figure out where things are and what things mean.
+Working through a codebase littered with class names like these is a helpless feeling.
+When we're reading code, we have to do more digging to figure out what these things mean.
+When we know there's a function out there that does what we want, we have to ask ourselves where it lives. _Was it in that helper doohickey or in this other manager thingy?_

 There are certainly ways around this.
-Sometimes these generic names are a sign that the guts of the object belong elsewhere.
+Generic names might be a sign that the guts of the object belong elsewhere.
 Maybe the methods inside of a `UserManager` can be moved to the `User` class itself.
-Other times, the situation isn't that clear cut.
+It might also be a sign that the class does too many things and needs to be split up into smaller pieces.

+But if it's neither of those cases, sometimes the class is just hard to name, period.

 Even when an object doesn't have an obvious physical representation, a bit of imagination can bridge that gap and make an object's name memorable.

 * * *

-In DoneDone, whenever issues are added or updated, the app assembles email objects that are pushed to a queue--each object representing a single email that the messaging service will send to a user.
-A separate messaging service is responsible for popping these objects off of the queue and sending out the messages.
+In a DoneDone project, whenever issues are added or updated, the app assembles email objects that are pushed to a queue--each object representing a single email that should be sent to a user.
+There's a separate messaging service responsible for popping these objects off of the queue and sending out the messages.

-The slightly challenging bit is who should receive emails.
+The slightly challenging bit is determining who should receive these emails.

-By default, anyone assigned who's assigned to or mentioned on the issue receives an email notification.
-But, this rule can be usurped by each user's own email notification settings.
+You see, by default, anyone assigned to or mentioned on the issue receives an email notification.
+But, this rule can be usurped by each user's notification settings for that project.
 A user can decide to:

-* Never be bothered.
-* Receive emails on any new issues.
+* Never receive any email.
-* Receive emails on anything within the project, regardless of whether they are assigned or mentioned.
+* Also receive emails on any newly created issues, regardless of whether they are assigned or mentioned.

-The other part of this determination depends on what each person has opted into.
-As a DoneDone user, you can decide to be notified on every update (even on issues you're not directly added to), on every created issue, or just the issues you're added to.
-You can also decide to not be emailed on anything, ever.
-It's the messaging service's job to figure out who should receive an email notification and package up a collection of email objects to ship to the email service.

-I ended up extracting out a class to handle this extra determination.
-The class holds various methods helpful to the messaging service.

-Before these emails are shipped,

-For instance, the `AllowEmail()` method accepts a user's ID and checks whether the user has opted out of all emails.
-This method is used while looping through all the folks on a newly updated issue to sift out the ones that don't want to be bothered at all.
-Another property of this class is a `UsersThatAlwaysWantEmail` list.
-The messaging service grabs this list to ship out emails to anyone else not directly on the issue.
+* Receive emails on every update within the project no matter what.

+So, whenever an issue is added or updated, we need to lookup these extra notification settings for all the other users in the project.

+My approach is to create a class that holds this extra notification information.
+An object is instantiated with three integer lists--each representing a list of user IDs that fall into one of the three special notification cases.
+Those are tucked away as private lists inside the method.
+The object is used any time the system is packaging up these email objects to ship to the queue.

+I then expose a few methods used to determine who should receive emails.
+For instance, there's an `AllowEmail` method which accepts a user's ID and checks whether we should avoid emailing them.
+Similarly, there are methods to get all the users who want to receive emails even if, by default, they wouldn't.

 So, what should we name an object like this?